 - Spay your cats young.
-Female cats should ideally be spayed before their first heat cycle, nearly eradicating the potential for her developing cancer in the mammary glands.
+Female cats should ideally be spayed before their first heat cycle, nearly eradicating the potential for her developing mammary cancer.

 - Avoid overfeeding.
 Fat is a part of the endocrine system, meaning it can actually secrete hormones into your cat’s system, leading to increased inflammatory response and making your cat more susceptible to cancer.

 - Have your cat tested for feline leukemia virus and feline immunodeficiency virus.
-Testing is quick and easy, and diagnosing these diseases early allows for more effective treatments.
+Blood test are quick and easy, and diagnosing these diseases early allows for more effective treatments.

 - Secondhand smoke has been found to negatively affect cat lungs and contribute to cancer.
 Avoid smoking around your cat or consider quitting altogether.

 - Be cautious when using household cleaners and pesticides.
 Consistent exposure to certain chemicals could lead to the development of cancer.
 Consult your veterinarian to find chemicals and medications that are safe and effective.